I want to have an open and honest conversation.

 What I mean is, “simple living” doesn’t take a single form.
 That’s what’s so cool about it.

-I have a small studio space where my little business's inventory, vintage clothing, is kept (even that is tiny, haha!
-Only about 200 sq. ft).
-I know that this particular activity, running a small online vintage shop, requires different needs than someone who doesn’t run their own business.
-It just takes up more space than someone who works outside of the home or purely digitally.
+I know that running a small online business requires different needs than someone who doesn’t run their own business.
+It just takes up more space than someone who works outside of the home or in an office.

-And maybe eventually I would want my vintage clothing business to be integrated or attached to my living space.
-Maybe I want a pet that wouldn’t do so well in a van (like a small dog).
+And maybe eventually I want a pet that wouldn’t do so well in a van (like a small dog).
 Maybe I want to move to an entirely new place, and stay there for more than a month.

 I don’t really know, I’m just saying that simple living can be a hundred different things.